Jagapathi-Vallapuri/Music-Player/backend/README.md

 Notes:
 - You can create a Jamendo app to obtain a Client ID at https://devportal.jamendo.com/
 - Endpoints used: `/tracks`, `/albums/tracks` with parameters for popularity ordering, `include=musicinfo`, and `audioformat=mp3` to ensure audio URLs are present.
 - Audio playback is proxied by `GET /api/music/stream?src=<jamendo-audio-url>` to avoid CORS issues and support HTTP Range requests.
 The proxy whitelists Jamendo storage hosts to mitigate SSRF risks and forwards relevant headers (e.g., Range, Content-Type, Content-Length).
+Upstream requests are aborted if the client disconnects.
 - Respect Jamendo’s licensing and usage policies; track audio is distributed under various Creative Commons licenses.
 Ensure your use complies with the specific license for each track.